 Corporate America to start a family and to develop her own web design and development

 been working with the Monarch Lab since 2005.
 In her spare time, she also enjoys

 photography and soccer.

 Elisabeth Young-Isebrand graduated from Macalester College in 1989

 with a major in biology.
-She taught high school biology, chemistry, AP biology and
+She taught high school biology, chemistry,

-and finish her Masters degree.
+education and finish her Masters degree.

 Elisabeth began working with Dr. Karen Oberhauser at Monarchs